dotj/blog-boilerplate/README.md

-# blog-boilerplate
+# blog-template

-This is a custom blog boilerplate using Gatsby.
+This is a custom blog template using Gatsby.

 ## Usage